Selective entry high schools are for high-achieving students in years 9 to 12.

 At selective entry high schools:

 There are a limited number of places.
-Each selective entry high school accepts a maximum of 5% of students from any one school.
+A maximum of 5% of Year 8 students from any one school can be accepted across the four selective entry high schools.

 Apply to sit the exam